ShubhankSood/ShubhankSood/README.md

 - 👋 Hi, I’m @ShubhankSood
 - 👀 I’m interested in computer science
-- 🌱 I’m currently learning data structures and algorithms,full stack development
+- 🌱 I’m currently learning data structures and algorithms,Data Science and Machine learning
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me Email ID:shubhank.sood07@gmail.com,mobile no.7703800541
+- 📫 How to reach me Email ID:shubhank.sood07@gmail.com

 <!---
 ShubhankSood/ShubhankSood is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.